Top.Mail.Ru

 Bali Silver Jewelry — The Complete Guide 2026 | STRUGA

 Bali silver jewelry is 925 sterling silver — 92.5% pure silver alloyed with 7.5% copper — handcrafted on the Indonesian island of Bali.
-The craft is anchored in the village of Celuk in Gianyar regency, where silversmiths have worked the metal since the 9th century.
+The craft is anchored in the village of our Bali workshop in Gianyar regency, where silversmiths have worked the metal since the 9th century.
 Today Bali produces everything from temple-influenced classical work to contemporary author design like STRUGA.
 This guide is the complete reference: what Bali silver is, how it's made, how to spot the real thing, and how to choose your piece.

 Key takeaways